-Councils have worked hard to protect budgets for essential child protection services, but funding pressures have led to difficult decisions elsewhere, leaving children and young people unable to access support until they reach breaking point.
+Councils have worked hard to protect budgets for essential child protection services, but children’s services are about much more than just ‘keeping children safe’, leaving many children and young people unable to access support until they reach breaking point.

 We cannot carry on like this.
 Our children should get the best – not just get by.

-Join our call to Government for fully funded children's services.
+Join our call to the next Government for fully funded children's services.

 If you feel strongly that we should properly fund the services that change children’s lives there are a number of ways you can help.

 It’s important that we send a clear message to Government that urgent action is required.
 Each time the issue is raised with your local MP or minuted in a Full Council or cabinet meeting, you can help to amplify our call for change.

 Spread the message far and wide that children’s services are under pressure – print and distribute our summary and use social networks to share our campaign and the hashtag #gettingthebest with your followers.